sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 People love to show off their Lighthouse scores, don't they?

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source automated testing tool that you can run as a Node module, from the CLI, from Chrome or as part of your CI checks.
 It checks for performance, accessibility, progressive web app performance, best practices and SEO.
-Don't get me wrong, it's a great tool, but unfortunately it's often treated as a silver bullet.
-A high Lighthouse score is a good thing, but it doesn't mean that you've "done" saccessibility - there are always things that Lighthouse won't be able to detect.
+It's a great tool, but unfortunately it's often treated as a silver bullet.
+A high Lighthouse score is a good thing, but it doesn't mean that you've "done" accessibility - there are always things that Lighthouse won't be able to detect.

-The best way to test accessibility is to build up a toolkit of methods.
-Lighthouse (or similar tools, such as [axe](https://www.deque.com/axe/)) can and should be part of your toolkit, as it'll provide a quick feedback loop for common accessibility problems in your markup and CSS.

-What these tools don't account for are things like the quirks of different screenreader software (and boy, do they have quirks), or the other kinds of assistive technology people will use to access your website.
+The best way to test accessibility is to approach it from all sides.
+Automated tooling such as Lighthouse or [axe](https://www.deque.com/axe/)) can and should be part of your development process, as it'll provide a quick feedback loop for common accessibility problems in your markup and CSS.
+But what these tools don't account for are things like the quirks of different screenreader software (and boy, do they have quirks), or the other kinds of assistive technology people will use to access your website.
 Lighthouse can't tell you whether your site is still legible when it's zoomed in 600%, or whether you can interact with the various parts of the app with a keyboard as you would with a mouse.

 Before you merge your PR, check how your new feature behaves with screenreaders: Macs and iPhones come with [VoiceOver](https://www.apple.com/uk/accessibility/iphone/vision/), Android has [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en), Linux has [Orca](https://help.gnome.org/users/orca/stable/introduction.html.en), and you can download the open-source [NVDA](https://www.nvaccess.org/download/) screenreader for Windows.
 Does it read out everything it's supposed to?
 Is it reading out anything it's _not_ supposed to?
 Are the headings in the right order?